Welcome

 Key Term: Last Clear Chance Doctrine

-A rule in contributory negligence jurisdictions allowing a negligent plaintiff to recover if the defendant, after the plaintiff’s negligence, had the final opportunity to avoid the accident but failed to do so.
+A rule in contributory negligence jurisdictions allowing a negligent plaintiff to recover if the defendant, after the plaintiff’s negligence has placed the plaintiff in danger, had a clear, later opportunity to avoid the accident by exercising reasonable care but failed to do so.

 The Role of Last Clear Chance